-There are around two million children in Sweden, i.e. people under the age of 18.
+There are more than two million children in Sweden, i.e. people under the age of 18.
 Their lives include many benefits – not only free schooling and fast internet connection, but also access to organisations that protect children’s rights.

 Growing up in Sweden

 Around one-fifth of Sweden’s 10 million inhabitants are under 18.
 Swedish law ensures that children are well protected and their rights are defended.
 There are also various organisations dedicated to the wellbeing of young people.